 |All Other D1 and D2 Sports||November 13, 2019-August 1, 2020||April 15-August 1, 2020|

-Current seniors who have already signed their NLI are not affected by these changes.
-However, keep in mind that signing an NLI does not guarantee admission—you must still get apply and get accepted into your school in order for the NLI to be valid.
+Seniors (class of 2020) who had already signed their NLI were not affected by these changes.
+However, keep in mind that signing an NLI does not guarantee admission—you must still apply and get accepted into your school in order for the NLI to be valid.